How to Reset Your Instagram Account

 - Tap “Archive.”

 To view archived photos, go to your profile, and tap on the three horizontal lines.
-Tap on the ‘Archive’ option.
+Select the ‘Archive’ option.
 There, you can view all of your previous stories and your archived photos.
 Tap on the ‘Archived Stories’ option at the top of the page to choose between your Stories, posts, and Live content.

 How to Delete Your Account and Open it Again